emanuelgestosa/lbaw-tudo/docs/eap.md

 # EAP: Architecture Specification and Prototype
 ## A7: Web Resources Specification

-This artifact documents the  architecture of the web application to be developed, indicating the catalog of resources, the properties of each resource, and the format of JSON responses.
+The main goal of this artifact is to shape the architecture of the Tu-do's web application.
+It's organized into modules and indicates resources used, the properties of each resource and the format of the JSON responses.
 This specification adheres to the OpenAPI standard using YAML.
-This artifact presents the documentation for Tu-Do, including the CRUD (create, read, update, delete) operations for each resource.
+This artifact presents the documentation for Tu-Do, including the CRUD operations for each resource.

 ### Overview